Rangitata Diversion Race: Proposed Klondyke storage facility

 In September 2016, the Ashburton District Council published a Notice of application by RDRML for resource consents for a large water storage facility.
 The application included consents to divert an additional 10 cumecs from the Rangitata River, at times when the flow exceeds 142.6 cumecs, and to allow for the construction of a water storage facility with a capacity of 53 million m3, to be built close to the RDR intake point on the Rangitata River.
 The resource consents were approved (with only minor exceptions) in July 2018 following a hearing by Ashburton District Council and Canterbury Regional Council.

-However, the decision to grant the resource consents was appealed by several parties, including the New Zealand Salmon Anglers Association and Ngai Tahu.
+However, the decision to grant the resource consents was appealed by several parties, including the New Zealand Salmon Anglers Association and Ngāi Tahu.

 In June 2019, while the disputed application for resource consents was still at the mediation stage in the Environment Court, the Minister of Conservation Eugenie Sage, announced that a project was being developed in conjunction with partners to enhance the ecological health and biodiversity of the Rangitata river.

 In July 2019, the New Zealand Salmon Anglers Association spokesman announced that they were withdrawing their appeal against the granting of consents for the extra 10 cumecs of water to be diverted at times of high river flows.
 The agreement to withdraw the appeal was linked to a detailed monitoring plan for the river.

 In April 2020, New Zealand Salmon Anglers petitioned Environment Canterbury to enforce the Water Conservation Order on the Rangitata River.
 They claimed that the health of the river has not been fully considered, despite the Water Conservation Order having been in place since 2006.
 They expressed frustration that no statutory plan had been prepared for the river, even though that had been envisaged when the Water Conservation Order was established.

 In February 2021, RDRML surrendered the consent for the extra 10 cumecs explaining that they did not wish to pursue the consent through to an Environment Court determination.